CA Sandeep Kanoi

 5. Minimum and maximum deposit limit

 A minimum deposit of Rs.
 500 must be made during one whole financial year.
 The maximum that could be deposited is Rs.
-1,00,000 in a financial year.
-The interest you will earn is currently 8.80% per annum.
+1,50,000 in a financial year.
+The interest you will earn is currently wef 01.04.2014 is 8.70% per annum (compounded yearly).
 Deposits could be in either one go, or in flexible installments (in multiples of Rs.
 10).
 You could vary the amount and the number of installments, as per your convenience, provided you do not exceed 12 installments in one financial year.
 Failing to deposit the minimum requirement, would lead to your account being discontinued.
 Interest would however continue to accrue.
 You could regularize the account again on paying the prescribed default fee along with subscription arrears.

 6. Continuing PPF after the 15 year period- The PPF account is valid for 15 years.
 The entire balance can be withdrawn on maturity, that is, after 15 years of the close of the financial year in which you opened the account.
 Once your account expires, you can open a new one.
 The only limitation is that you cannot withdraw it until seven years are completed, after which 50% of your deposits can be withdrawn, if needed.